STATS 740 : Sample Surveys

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 2 hours of lectures a week, a 1 hour tutorial a week, 3 hours of reading and thinking about the content and 4 hours of work on assignments per week and/or test preparation.
+For this course, you can expect 2 hours of lectures a week, a 1 hour tutorial a week, 3.5 hours of reading and thinking about the content, 4 hours of work on assignments/tutorials per week and 2 hours of test and exam preparation per week.

 Students DO NOT need to purchase any of the books.
 These are available from the UoA library